szawrowski/caitlyn/README.md

 git clone https://github.com/szawrowski/caitlyn.git
 ```

-### Step 2: Integrate Caitlyn into Your CMake Project
+### Step 2: Integrate Caitlyn into your CMake Project

-Add the necessary configurations to your `CMakeLists.txt` file
+Add the necessary configurations to `CMakeLists.txt` file
 to link **Caitlyn** with your project.
 Use the following template as a reference: